S-Dashti/telegram_analytics/README.md

 # telegram_analytics
 Analysis telegram chats and generate word cloud.
-Also Generate bar plot from statistical data.
+Also generate bar plot from statistical data.

 ## How to run
 First, add `src` to `PYTHONPATH` by run the following code in main repo directory: